webbjj/clustertools/docs/source/installation.rst

 >>> cd clustertools
 >>> python setup.py install

+Please note that if you don't have permission to write files to the default install location (often /usr/local/lib), you will either need to run

+>>> sudo python setup.py install

+or

+>>> python setup.py install --prefix='PATH'

+where 'PATH' is a directory that you do have permission to write in and is in your PYTHONPATH.

 It has recently become possible to install ``clustertools`` using pip:

 >>> pip install clustertools

 however please note this version is not updated as frequently as the GitHub repository.
+Similarly, if permissions are an issue, you can use:

+>>> pip install --user clustertools

+or

+>>> pip install clustertools --install-option="--prefix=PATH"

 Requirements
 ------------